Insider's Guide to Olympic National Park

 Elizabeth Campbell’s Fight to Kill Seattle’s Deep-Bore Tunnel

-Lawsuit-filing, government-haranguing, Alaskan Way Viaduct–loving activist Elizabeth Campbell is on a quest to kill the deep-bore tunnel.
+The lawsuit-filing, government-haranguing, viaduct-loving Magnolia activist is on a quest to kill the deep-bore tunnel.

 07/22/2011 By Matthew Halverson